Catherine Sheppard

 C. E. Sheppard, R. Inger, R. A. McDonald, S. Barker, A. L. Jackson, F. J. Thompson, E. I. K. Vitikainen, M. A. Cant, H. H. Marshall (2018) Intragroup competition predicts individual foraging specialisation in a group‐living mammal.
 Ecol Lett 21(5): 665-673 Open Access

-Catherine's work is supported through a Postdoctoral Research Fellowship under Special Regime within the project "ATLANTICDIVERSA – Use emergent technologies to understand the role of cleaning mutualisms in Atlantic biodiversity conservation" Ref.
-2024/0028 funded by FLAD - Fundação Luso-Americana para o Desenvolvimento.
+Catherine's work is supported through an International Human Frontier Science Program Postdoctoral Fellowship entitled “Determining the role of fine-scale structural complexity in animal behaviour in a changing ocean” ID.
+LT0035/2025-L, and the project "ATLANTICDIVERSA – Use emergent technologies to understand the role of cleaning mutualisms in Atlantic biodiversity conservation" Ref.
+2024/0028 funded by FLAD - Fundação Luso-Americana para o Desenvolvimento